andrealaspina/galerkin/README.md

 Next, check out some **test files**, which are named descriptively for easy navigation.

 For a more advanced example, refer to the **fluid-structure interaction benchmark** in `input/fsi_benchmark*`.
-By refining the mesh and decreasing the time step, you can reproduce results from my PhD thesis[^3] and obtain this beautiful picture:
+By refining the mesh and decreasing the time step, you can reproduce the results from my PhD thesis[^3]:

 <p align="center">
   <img src="https://github.com/user-attachments/files/18719601/fsi.pdf" width="500">